BigScary/AutomaticInventory/README.md

 # The future of this project
 Actually, me (crazyhoorse961) i want to continue this project with a fork.
 Ill try update it, i won't publish it on spigot or bukkit but feel free to build it, i've now leaved releases too.

+# READ
+I'm realizing that i haven't much time to take this project but, i will take it updated to 1.12 and all the future versions, but, i won't (probably) add many features and i won't be that active on solving issues.
+Sorry